ilri/cgiar-climate-change-synthesis/README.md

 # CGIAR Climate Change Synthesis

-Code used to generate the dataset for the 2024 Synthesis of CGIAR work on climate change.
+Code used to generate datasets for the 2024 synthesis of CGIAR work on climate change.

 ## Methodology